 Resume Interrupted Downloads

-Resume a partial download by adding -C -. cURL inspects the local file and continues from the previous offset:
+To resume a partial download, simply add -C -.
+When you do this, cURL inspects the local file and continues from the previous offset:

 curl -C - -O https://downloads.example.com/app.tar.gz

-This is especially handy on unstable connections or when pulling large artifacts to remote servers.
+This works well on unstable connections or when pulling large artifacts to remote servers.
+Make sure the server supports HTTP range requests by checking for an Accept-Ranges header before relying on resumes.

 Download Multiple Files in One Pass